PEPPythonData/Examples/sparkInstructions.md

 podman exec -it spark-master /bin/sh
 ```

-10. Now you can run commands inside the container from your powershell or terminal of your choice, first let's create basic pyspark program using our text editor vim.
+10. Now you can run commands inside the container from your powershell or terminal of your choice, first let's create a basic pyspark program using our text editor vim.
 First let's change directories to where we want to create the file using the following command:
 ```bash
 cd /opt/spark/work-dir
 ```